pryv/lib-js/components/pryv-cmc/README.md

   // scopeStreamId is optional — defaults to the scope-request event's home stream });
 // result = { ok: true, updateEventId, action: 'accept' | 'refuse', peerNotified? }
+// Same popup contract as requestAccept: only the opened popup's message is trusted
+// (optional expectedOrigin).
 // Rejects with CmcError (id: 'cmc-scope-update-popup-closed' | 'cmc-scope-update-popup-blocked'
 // | 'cmc-scope-update-timeout' | the server's `failure.reason` on ok:false).